-Origami Risk CEO, Bob Petrie, recently shared his insights on the topic of the insurance industry’s innovations during the virtual “Innovation Amid a Global Health Crisis” panel, as part of the Business Insurance 2020 Virtual Innovation Awards & Conference on September 30.
+Origami Risk CEO, Bob Petrie, recently shared his insights on the topic of the insurance industry’s innovations during the virtual “Innovation Amid a Global Health Crisis” panel, as part of the Business Insurance 2020 Virtual Innovation Awards & Conference.

 Joined by other industry leaders including Justin Gress, Director of Strategic Operations-North America Insurance of AXA XL, Sean Ringsted, EVP, Chief Digital Officer and Chief Risk Officer of Chubb, and Stephanie Pronk, Senior Vice President of Aon in a discussion moderated by Jennifer Reno, Global Risk Manager of QVC, Petrie stated:

 The insurance market is digitized in the sense that brokers, insurance companies, and TPAs all have computers and use them.
 Policies are rated and generated, and claims are handled on electronic systems rather than on paper.
 But, the insurance industry lags behind many of the registries in developing industry-wide technology standards in an efficient way to share and use information broadly between an insurer, broker, and insured.

 Here’s a couple of examples.
 Insureds often have open claims on multiple insurance companies and TPAs, but there’s no standard layout or code set that would make integrating data easy and cheap.
 RMIS centers have made combining this data set possible, but it's expensive.